Why is Gambling an Issue?

 2

-There is such a thing as a responsible gambler.
-Many social occasions with family, friends and others could involve a gambling type situation for example a day at the races or a sporting event.
-However think about setting a limit if you are thinking of placing a bet and keep this responsible.
-Gambling can be part of recreational occasion but set aside an amount of money you can afford and are prepared to lose that won’t cause you any problems if this happens.
+You can be a responsible gambler.
+Many social occasions with family, friends and others could involve a gambling type situation, for example a day at the races or a sporting event.
+However think about setting a limit if you are thinking of placing a bet.
+Setting aside an amount of money you can afford ensures you aren't spending money needed for more important things that may be come an issue if you lose it.
+When you begin to feel bad about your gambling, then go home or stop placing bets.
+STAY IN CONTROL.

 3